 Enterprises are facing a tough choice between running complex infrastructure with multiple network and security point solutions or paying heavily to service providers to “bundle it” for them.
 Sizing security appliances for different locations often means having inconsistent security policies across the network.
-Cato, the cloud-native carrier, provides the only secure managed SD-WAN service built with the global reach, self-service, and agility of the cloud.
-Cato replaces security point solutions with a converged, uniform security stack built for the digital business.
+Cato provides the only SASE and SSE platform built with the global reach, self-service, and agility of the cloud.
+Cato replaces security point solutions with a converged cloud-native security stack built using the Cato Single Pass Cloud Engine (SPACE).

-With Cato’s security as a service, you gain the benefit of consistent security across your entire network while offloading the day to day management to Cato.
+With Cato SSE 360, you gain the benefit of consistent security across your entire network while offloading the day to day management to Cato.
 No more capacity planning, software upgrades, operational complexities, or hidden costs.
-At the same time, you maintain granular control of all your security policies, with easy configuration through Cato’s centralized management portal.
+At the same time, you maintain granular control of all your security policies, with easy configuration through Cato’s Management Application.

 Access Control Across Your Network